 Los Angeles: 34.052242, -118.251919

-Waiting in the hot smog outside a tall glass bank, a thin man with a grey beard said, “Buddy can you spare a dime.”
+In the hot smog outside the tall glass bank, a thin man with a grey beard says, “Buddy can you spare a dime.”

 Texas Panhandle: 35.0376503,-101.2065623